Photographs of A Culture

 This book also contains a small essay on El Dia de Los Muertos, The Day of The Dead celebration which I have visited several times.

-Douglas Steakley is a widely recognized photographer from Carmel Valley, California.
-He received a Master of Fine Arts degree from Indian University and became a jewelry designer for many years.
-His interest in travel let him to pursue photography and in 1993, he became a full time photographer.
-His distinct images range from the Monterey Peninsula where he lives, to many international destinations where he enjoys traveling.
-Two large format books featuring his color photography have been published: Pacific Light, Images of The Monterey Peninsula, in 2000 and Big Sur and Beyond, The Legacy of The Big Sur Land Trust, in 2001.
-Pacific Light won an Honorable Mention from the National Outdoor Book Awards in 2001.
-A third book, A Photographer’s Guide To The California Coast, was published in 2005 by Countryman Press.
-Doug is currently working on a fourth book, which is tentatively titled Monterey County Wild.
+Doug Steakley is a widely recognized photographer from Carmel Valley, California.
+He received a Master of Fine Arts degree from Indiana University and his interest in adventure travel led him to pursue photography full time.
+His distinct images range from the Monterey Peninsula in California where he lives, to many international destinations where he enjoys traveling.
+Four books of his photography have been published: Pacific Light, Images of The Monterey Peninsula, in 2000, and Big Sur and Beyond, The Legacy of The Big Sur Land Trust, in 2001.
+Two later books were published by Countryman Press: A Photographer’s Guide To The California Coast, in 2005, and Photographing Big Sur in 2011.
+Doug supports and works closely with several land preservation groups and a variety of his images have been published in annual reports and in many other related publications.
+In 2003, he received the Ansel Adams Award from The Sierra Club for his conservation photography.